-Business architecture is something that most people are aware of, but that few people fully understand.
+Business architecture is something that most people are aware of, but few people fully understand.
 There is often confusion around what it is, how it benefits an organization, and what constitutes a successful model.
-This guide will help you avoid some of the challenges, and implement an approach to business architecture to support today’s business environment that is effective, efficient, and integrated with all the other strategic elements of your organization.
+This guide will help you create successful models, and implement an approach to business architecture to support today’s business environment that is effective, efficient, and integrated with all the other strategic elements of your organization.

 What is business architecture?

 Organizations are made up of a number of distinct operating functions.
-Different departments and business areas have their own unique contributions to make to the success of the entire enterprise.
+Different departments and business areas have their own unique contributions to the success of the entire enterprise.
 But those functions cannot operate in isolation.
 They must be integrated – connected to each other in a way that optimizes the ability to deliver value and achieve the organization’s strategic priorities.
-Achieving that is where business architecture comes in.
+This is where business architecture comes in.

 Implemented effectively, business architecture is a critical component of strategic portfolio management (SPM) and helps to connect strategic objectives with work execution and tactical demands in a more effective, value focused manner that ultimately drives improved business performance.
 As such it must be viewed as a strategic, business-focused discipline that covers all organizational elements.